Complete poker terminology: all poker terms

 Air – it is a hand without combination or a hand that is inferior to the opponent’s card, a hand that can’t be winning.

-All-in – it means to put all your chips in the pot.
+All-in – this term means to put all your chips in the pot.
+Going all-in counts as the most aggressive and radical move during the betting.

 All-in, push – it is a situation when the player put all his chips into the pot.

-Anna Kurnikova – this is one of the poker slang terms, which means the hand AK (ace-king).
-It is named after the tennis player (Anna Kurnikova).
+Anna Kournikova – this meaning is connected with hand AK (ace-king).
+It is named after the tennis player (Anna Kournikova).
 This hand looks good but often loses as well as this tennis player.

 Any two – it is any two cards.
-These cards usually have no effect on the opponents’ action.
-For example, if the player sees that the opponent’s frequency fold against 3-bet is very high then he makes 3-bet with any two.
+These cards usually have no effect on opponents’ actions.
+For example, if the player sees that the opponent’s frequency fold against a 3-bet is very high then he 3-betd with any two.

-Angle shooting – it is an unethical trick within the rules that is done maliciously, which allows you to gain an advantage over your opponent.
+Angle shooting – it is an unethical trick within the rules that is done maliciously, which allows you to gain an advantage over your opponent./p>

 Average stack – it is a rate of all tournament’s chips to a quantity of the players who remained in the play.

-Backdoor flush – it is situations where there is a need to get two more cards of the necessary suit in order to make a flush.
+Backdoor flush – it is a situation where there is a need to get two more cards of the necessary suit in order to make a flush.

 Backdoor straight - it is a situation when 2 cards are necessary in order to make a straight.